-The CV ECM motor includes "soft start" and "ramp down" features.
-The soft start feature gently increases the motors rpm at blower start up resulting quieter blower start cycles.
-Likewise, the ramp down feature allows the blower to slowly decrease rpm to a full stop resulting in a quieter end to each blower cycle.
-The ramp down feature
+The ECM motor includes "soft start" and "ramp down" features.
+The soft start feature is a gentle increase of motor rpm at blower start up.
+This creates a much quieter blower start cycle.

+The ramp down feature allows the blower to slowly decrease rpm to a full stop at the end of each blower cycle.
+This creates a much quieter end to each blower cycle and adds overall unit efficiency.